 Data warehouse: Create fully formatted custom reports for water, waste, air, or GHG emissions permit requirements.

 With rapidly changing regulations and EHS professionals juggling more demands than ever, there's no denying the need for an environmental management system.
-It's a systematic way to keep up with new regulations, standardize compliance, and manage your environmental performance.
+It's a systematic way to keep up with new environmental regulations, standardize compliance, and manage your environmental performance.

 The thought of building an EMS from scratch might seem intimidating at first, but the right tips and tools can make it easier.